 How to Properly Surrender Your License Plates

-In an effort to prevent the spread of COVID-19 and still assist motorists who need to surrender their vehicle’s license plates without having to worry about incurring an insurance lapse, a fine or a suspension my office has introduced a new procedure at all Auto Bureau locations.
+In an effort to prevent the spread of COVID-19 and assist motorists who need to surrender their vehicle’s license plates without having to worry about incurring an insurance lapse, a fine or a suspension, my office has introduced a simple and quick procedure at all Auto Bureau locations.

-This service is available to ALL motorists during each location's normal operating hours.
+This service is available to ALL motorists during each location's regular operating hours.

 In order to avoid all unnecessary contact PLEASE BRING YOUR OWN PEN so you can fill out the required information on the envelope.
 Plate Surrender envelopes are available at all drop-off locations.

 MAIL IN OPTION: If you no longer live in the area or are unable to get to an office location, we will accept plate surrenders by mail.
-Place both plates in an envelope and mail to:
+Place both plates in an envelope along with your current mailing address and mail to:

 Erie County Auto Bureau- 170 Pearl Street, Buffalo, NY 14202

 We will use the mail postmark date as the date that you surrendered the plates- your insurance carrier will back date accordingly.
 To be notified by the US Postal Service that we received your plates, send them by registered or certified mail, and request a return receipt.